 Sorting through your possessions can be especially challenging.
 You may have developed mobility issues and may no longer be able to get around your home the way you used to.
 You also may not have that big of a space at your new senior living home for all of your things, and if you do not have a big family or your family lives far away, you may need to sell some possessions or invest in a storage unit.

 There also is the emotional aspect that you need to work through.
 This may have been the house that you raised your children in and spent holidays and birthdays in.
 Given the number of memories you may have in the place, it may be difficult for you to consider selling it.

 However, the financial turmoil over how to pay for long-term housing and care may outweigh the emotional attachment you may have for your house.
 As much as you may love that house, you would not want to put yourself or your family in any sort of financial bind by holding onto a property that you are not even living in anymore.

 Facing all of these issues will require time and patience, as well as a partner you can trust to help guide you through the challenges that you face.
-Contact Cordell Planning Partners, and receive a complimentary estate plan analysis.
+Contact TuckerAllen, and schedule your estate plan analysis.